RangerMauve/make-prop/README.md

 Take a keypath, create a function which takes a value, and outputs an object with that value under that keypath.
 Basically a reverse version of [prop](https://www.npmjs.com/package/prop).

+Any keys that are integers will be used as array indexes.

 ## Installing

 `npm install --save make-prop`